nekomeowww/CustomDrones/README.md

 ### Plan

+Preparing for 1.11 and 1.12.
+And fix the bugs.

-The current plan was make this work on ```forge-1.10.2-12.18.3.2221``` runtime environment.
+~The current plan was make this work on ```forge-1.10.2-12.18.3.2221``` runtime environment.
 Even support up to ```forge-1.12 - 14.21.1.2387```.
 I may transfer this repo to a organization which called "CustomDrones".
-As for the future plan, I would like to consider to contact the original creator.
+As for the future plan, I would like to consider to contact the original creator.~

 ### Progress

+Decompiling and code correction has finished a few hours ago, and the Beta release is finally here.

-I am now trying to take notes on the source code which I just pushed [here](https://github.com/nekomeowww/CustomDrones/commit/2816a9458a14c2ad9f0d45bfde1becbde07ef37d).
+~I am now trying to take notes on the source code which I just pushed [here](https://github.com/nekomeowww/CustomDrones/commit/2816a9458a14c2ad9f0d45bfde1becbde07ef37d).
-In order to migrate all the code from his source and pack it with my code style, this may take upto a week or less (if my current plan is right).
+In order to migrate all the code from his source and pack it with my code style, this may take upto a week or less (if my current plan is right).~

 ## Translation of Wiki